AngusGMorrison/realworld-go/README.md

 extreme, check out[ my talk on the subject](https://www.angus-morrison.com/blog/type-driven-design-go) from London Gophers.

+## How this project is structured

+### `.`
+The project root.
+Contains `go.mod`, linter and generator config, `Dockerfile` and the root `Makefile`.

+### `./assets`
+Static assets used by this README.
+Not part of the application.

+### `./bin`
+Compiled binaries.

+### `./cmd`
+The application's entrypoints.
+Contains the `main` package for each binary, which is responsible for bootstrapping the application.

+#### `./cmd/server`
+The entrypoint for the HTTP server.
+Currently the only entrypoint.

+### `./env`
+Contains templates for the environment variables required by the build and run phases of the application.
+The .env files derived from these templates are .gitignored to protect secrets.

+### `./internal`
+Library code specific to the application.

+#### `./internal/config`
+Loads application configuration from the environment.

+#### `./internal/domain`
+Contains the business logic of the application, with one domain package per business domain.
+E.g. `./domain/user`, for all business logic concerning users.

+#### `./internal/inbound`
+Inbound adapters.
+These are responsible for:
+1. Translating inbound requests from specific transport technologies into transport-agnostic domain requests.
+2. Invoking a domain `Service` instance with the domain request.
+3. Translating domain responses back into transport-specific responses.

+##### `./internal/inbound/rest`
+The REST API adapter that satisfies the RealWorld spec.
+This spec isn't technically RESTful, but "jsonoverhttp" makes for a much worse package name.

+#### `./internal/outbound`
+Outbound adapters.
+These are responsible for:
+1. Implementing outbound ports defined by the domain.
+2. Translating requests from the domain into transport or data storage requests.
+3. Translating responses from the transport or data storage layer into responses accepted by the domain.

+##### `./internal/outbound/sqlite`
+This app uses SQLite as its datastore.
+This package provides the `SQLite` type, which satisfies the `user.Respository` domain port.

+#### `./internal/testutil`
+A collection of test utilities useful to all packages.

+### `./pkg`
+Library code that could be used by other applications, but that I haven't got round to extracting into a separate repo yet.

+### `./scripts`
+Build scripts and Docker entrypoints.

+### `./tasks`
+Makefiles for each major task family, which are imported by the root `Makefile`.
+This makes managing a large collection of tasks much easier.

 # Progress

 Here's what's been implemented from the RealWorld spec so far: